You want to "WOW" your audience! GiftedWriting.com WebSiteWrite.com

 • Product Display (shopping cart web sites often use a display or photo album page as their home page, and a pictorial/visual presence to accomplish the same hi impact, advertising appeal).

-• Biographical (Who Am I?)
+• Biography (Who Am I?)

-• Anecdotal, Human Interest
+• Anecdotal, Human Interest Stories - Always a Sell!

 • Company Mission